Accessibility Information

 Balancing Priorities and Limitations

 ***We are sometimes unfortunately limited in what accessibility features we can offer due to the software we have access to.
 In state government, we are limited by state Information Technology policies, procurement processes, or limitations of the software itself, which is controlled by vendors.
 We are documenting what features we need, advocating with the vendor, but cannot guarantee changes.
 If you are impacted by accessibility, please let us know.
-When we speak with vendors or product managers, they often don't take seriously how many people are affected, and we want your voice to be heard.
+When we speak with vendors or product managers, they often don't know how many people are affected, and we want your voice to be heard.

 Regardless, we seek creative ways to meet our audience's needs.
 We seek to determine what additional capacity or resources we may need to meet the multi-dimensional needs to do groundbreaking work.